vastheaven1/MDES/docs/annotation_information.md

 The binary label is stored in the `label2` field.

-## 4. Full Trial-Level Annotation Fields
+## 4. Trial-Level Annotation Fields

-The complete annotation file contains the following fields:
+Each participant-specific annotation file contains the following fields:

 | Field | Description |
 |---|---|